Surajp296/FSDSendtoend/README.md

 python setup.py install
 ```

-# another way we can mention -e . in your requirement file and we can run
+# another way we can mention -e . in our requirement file and we can run

 ```
 pip install -r requirements.txt